marioidival/multipserve/README.md

 _app's are directory of applications_

 ##To do
 Multi Pserve works but not how I think ...
-There are 2 things I need to do to make it actually becomes good enough.
-Today, it starts the servers (pserve) in daemon mode, the pserve the Pyramid offers and place the script that was used, it creates files pid's and log's with the name of each app that was passed to the multi_pserve.py.
-I want it to run servers in reload mode, and has a web page or even at the terminal(which I think unlikely/not functional) show the logs of active servers.
+I want it to has a web page or even at the terminal(which I think unlikely/not functional) show the logs of active servers.

 Look [issues](https://github.com/marioidival/multi_pserve/issues) for more details.

+1. All application now are loaded in --reload mode
+2. _multipserver_ create .log and .pid file for each application